 When you can become more focused on sexual pleasure, rather than what our culture tells us is a “good sexual experience,” you will begin to feel more confident!
 And huge bonus, focusing on pleasure instead of performance usually results in more enjoyable sex!

-For more help on how to explore and communicate these vulnerable feelings about your sexuality, schedule with one of our experienced couple’s specialists at Thrive Counseling, schedule an appointment at 303-513-8975 or online:
+For more help on how to explore and communicate these vulnerable feelings about your sexuality, schedule with one of our experienced sex therapists and relationship specialists at Thrive Counseling, schedule an appointment at 303-513-8975 or online: